awsdocs/aws-codedeploy-user-guide/doc_source/deployments-create-cli.md

    + \(Optional\) The name of a deployment configuration to use\.
 To view a list of deployment configurations, call the [list\-deployment\-configs](https://docs.aws.amazon.com/cli/latest/reference/deploy/list-deployment-configs.html) command\. \(If not specified, AWS CodeDeploy uses a specific default deployment configuration\.\)
    + \(Optional\) Whether you want the deployment to an instance to continue to the **BeforeInstall** deployment lifecycle event if the **ApplicationStop** deployment lifecycle event fails\.
    + \(Optional\) A description for the deployment\.
-   + For blue/green deployments, information about the instances that belong to the replacement environment in a blue/green deployment, including the names of one or more Auto Scaling groups, or the tag filter key, type, and value used to identify Amazon EC2 instances\.
+   + For blue/green deployments, information about the instances that belong to the replacement environment in a blue/green deployment, including the names of one or more Amazon EC2 Auto Scaling groups, or the tag filter key, type, and value used to identify Amazon EC2 instances\.

 **Note**
 Use this syntax as part of the create\-deployment call to specify information about a revision in Amazon S3 directly on the command line\. \(The `version` and `eTag` are optional\.\)